isaac-sim/IsaacAutomator/README.md

 #### Windows

-On Windows, you can run the automator commands by entering the container first and then running the command inside the container like so:
+On Windows, you can run Isaac Automator commands by entering the container first and then running the command inside the container like so:

-(enter the automator container)
+(enter Isaac Automator container)

 ```sh
 docker run --platform linux/x86_64 -it --rm -v .:/app isa bash